shearer12345/xna3DAudio/xna3DAudio.md

 Our auditory systems use several cues for sound source localization, including:

-- time differences between ears (gives azimuth)
+- time differences between ears
+  - sound from the right side reaches the right ear earlier than the left ear
+  - the auditory system evaluates interaural time differences from:
+    - phase delays at low frequencies
+    - group delays at high frequencies
 - level differences between ears
 - spectral (frequency) information
-- timing analysis
 - correlation analysis
 - pattern matching